-The webinar looks at how AFM-based nanoelectrical measurement capability has advanced, how it is now more accessible to a wider range of materials and how the user can obtain a greater amount of information about their sample than has previously been possible.
-The properties which can be measured by current AFM instruments are compared to Bruker’s new state-of-the-art solution.
+In this webinar, our speaker discusses how AFM-based nanoelectrical measurement capability has advanced.
+AFM is now more accessible to a wider range of materials and the user can obtain a greater amount of information about their sample than has previously been possible.

-The webinar showcases how correlating nanomechanical and nanoelectrical measurements can lead to a greater determination of properties.
-It shows how Bruker’s new solution, the NanoElectrical Lab, can correlate both the mechanical and electrical data at each single pixel for an increased understanding of sample properties and an increase in the longevity of AFM tips.
+This webinar showcases how correlating nanomechanical and nanoelectrical measurements can lead to a greater determination of properties.
+The speaker demonstrates how Bruker’s new solution, the NanoElectrical Lab, can correlate both mechanical and electrical data at each single pixel to provide an increased understanding of sample properties while also lengthening the usable lifespan of AFM tips.

 During the session, the speakers explore the following topics:

 This webinar was presented on: March 29, 2018

 Find out more more the featured AFM products and services in this webinar:

 Peter De Wolf, Ph.D., Director of Technology & Application Development